Rock lobster tagging program

 Fisheries Victoria seeks your feedback on the proposed program

-The tagging requirements will be implemented by a Fisheries Notice and Fisheries Victoria is currently conducting stakeholder consultation on the draft Notice.
+The tagging requirements will be implemented by a Fisheries Notice and Fisheries Victoria is currently finalising the notice.

 Why is Fisheries Victoria bringing in this program?

 The rock lobster fishery in Victoria is an important resource for recreational and commercial fishers, as well as the community as a whole.
 A primary focus of the government is to ensure ongoing access to this pristine resource for all sectors and a healthy, sustainable and well managed fishery that present and future generations can enjoy.

 Currently, there is a lack of information on how many rock lobsters are harvested by the recreational sector.
 The aim of the tagging program is therefore to collect this data through the use of tags; the number of tags used each year will represent the number of rock lobsters caught.
 The information generated will be incredibly important for recreational fishers to understand their total annual catch and ensure they continue to have a fantastic fishery into the future.

 - The tagging program will be run as a three-year pilot program.

 - All retained rock lobster will need to be tagged.